Executive

 Our Executive Board

 The Executive Board is composed of 11 elected local government officials representing all members of the association.
-The Lower Mainland Local Government Association Executive meets on the third Thursday of each month and is elected annually at the Annual General Meeting held in May every year.
+The Lower Mainland Local Government Association Executive meets on the third Thursday of each month and is elected annually at the Annual General Meeting held in late April or early May every year.

 PRESIDENT

-A three-term Councillor with the Langley City, Paul has been the First Vice President for the past two years.
-He has also served on the UBCM Executive Board and is currently a Metro Vancouver Director.
+Paul is a three-term Councillor with Langley City and he has also served on the UBCM Executive Board and is currently a Metro Vancouver Director.

 He has been able to develop strong connections and relationships with members of the Provincial government as well as other peers.